nicolas-izquierdo/nicolas-izquierdo.github.io/index.md

 and [Political Science (B.A.)](https://www.uc3m.es/bachelor-degree/political-science) from the University Carlos III of Madrid.

 My research interests fall in the intersection of comparative political economy and judicial behavior.
+In particular, I am interested in how private economic interests and organized groups shape judicial decision-making, and how courts influence distributive politics and policy outcomes.